mirailuv/rosewire/README.md

 # Rosewire

-fabric mod to download files from the internet with a command
+fabric mod to download files from the internet with a command on servers

-intended for use on servers
+requires fabric api

 what files you can download must be configured manually with configuration files for security reasons